onomondo/onomondo-eim/README.md

 The ESipa interface of onomondo-eim is implemented as an HTTP server interface (see also GSMA SGP.32, section 6.1) that uses ASN.1 function bindings (see also GSMA SGP.32, section 6.3.
-The HTTP client (IPAd) on the remote end is expected to establish the connection with the ESipa.GetEimPackage request and keep it open at least until the related procedure ends with the ESipa.HandleNotifiations request (see also GSMA SGP.32, section 3.1.1.1, figure 5)
+The HTTP client (IPAd) on the remote end is expected to establish the connection with the ESipa.GetEimPackage request and keep it open at least until the related procedure ends with the ESipa.HandleNotifications request (see also GSMA SGP.32, section 3.1.1.1, figure 5)

 ### ES9+